• RSS

 1. By default your Sun Virtualbox will support .vmdk vmware images.

-2. If its not supported use the following way.
+2. If it’s not supported use the following way.

 Step1 : Use again qemu-img to convert .vmdk disk to .rawqemu-img convert ubuntu.vmdk /tmp/ubuntu.raw